 MarketMuse technology tech looks at your entire content inventory and we build out a universe of concepts and topics that are most important based on your existing inventory – things that it should be about to fill in the gaps – and competitive inventories.
 When we cross-reference those topics against your inventory we are able to evaluate how well you cover that topic.
 It shows the breadth of your content inventory against this particular topic, how often you cover that topic and its related topics.

-Difficulty is a score out of a 100.
+Difficulty is a score out of 100.
 It measures how difficult it is for any domain to rank for a topic.
 This is a fairly standard metric, used by many to assess the likelihood of ranking well in the search engine results pages.

 Expand Coverage | Create New